-Sabudana thalipeeth are crisp and soft pancakes made with tapioca pearls, mashed potatoes, ground peanuts and spices.
-Sabudana thalipeeth is made for Hindi religious fasting or vrat.
-These are also known as Upvasache Thalipeeth in Marathi language.
+Sabudana Thalipeeth are crispy and soft pancakes made with tapioca pearls (sago), mashed potatoes, ground peanuts and spices.
+These delicious sago pancakes are often made for Hindu religious fasting or vrat like Navratri, Ekadashi and Mahashivratri.
+They are also known as Upvasache Thalipeeth in the Marathi language.

-Sabudana recipes are often made for religious fasting days.
-Usually I make Sabudana vada, Sabudana kheer or Sabudana khichdi during fasting.
+Various Sabudana Recipes are often made for Hindu fasting days.
+Usually I make Sabudana Vada, Sabudana Kheer or Sabudana Khichdi during fasting.

-I made these sabudana thalipeeth instead of sabudana vada as I did not want to eat any deep fried stuff.
+You can make these sabudana thalipeeth instead of sabudana vada if you don’t want to eat any deep fried snack.
 Sabudana thalipeeth is a light snack and ideal for people who are fasting.

 Serve the Sabudana thalipeeth or Upvasache Thalipeeth with any falahari chutney or raita.
-I served with dahi aloo and tamarind dates chutney.
+I served with vrat ke dahi aloo and tamarind dates chutney.

 If you are looking for more Navratri Fasting Recipes then do check: